Sceptre/sceptre/docs/docs/install.md

 # Installation

 This assumes that you have Python installed.
 A thorough guide on installing Python can be found [here](http://docs.python-guide.org/en/latest/starting/installation/).
-We highly recommend using Scetpre from within a `virtualenv`.
+We highly recommend using Sceptre from within a `virtualenv`.
 Notes on installing and setting up `virtualenv` can be found [here](http://docs.python-guide.org/en/latest/dev/virtualenvs/).

 Install Sceptre: